lucpattyn/webaudio/Readme.md

   2. Decode it with Opus codec
   3. Write it to audio queue
   4. Play audio queue (**Web Audio Api support require**)
+  5. Get base64 images from broadcasting server
+  6. Assign in to an image source
+      (actually the video is split into two halves and played with two images)

 Works fine in all browsers